trdroid/MEAN-Sample-Apps/BlogSite/README.md

 }
 ```

 Also, notice that the /signin route refactored to routes.js contains logic for implementing the signin functionality.
-It is not appropriate to place logic in a routes file, so that code can be refactored to its own file.
+It is not appropriate to place logic in a routes file, so that code can be refactored to its own file (authenticate.js).

 <img src="_misc/after%20refactoring%20authentication%20code.png"/>